Frank Jude Boccio: Career

 Boccio founded the Empty Mountain Sangha and the peer-led Tucson Mindfulness Practice Community.
-He teaches, lectures, and gives workshops and retreats in the Americas and Asia on mindful yoga, integrating modern yoga and Buddhist vipassana mindfulness, at centres including Kripalu.
+He teaches, lectures, and gives workshops and retreats in the Americas and Asia on Mindfulness Yoga integrating modern yoga and Buddhist vipassana mindfulness, at centres including Kripalu.

 He has written articles for magazines including Tricycle, Yoga Journal, Shambhala Sun, Spring Wind, Namaskar, Elephant Journal, and Experience Life.
 He is the author of the 2004 book Mindfulness Yoga: The Awakened Union of Breath, Body and Mind which integrates Buddhism's Four Foundations of Mindfulness (Satipatthana) with the practice of yoga asanas, and chapters in various anthologies on the connection of yoga and Buddhism.